haiwen/seafile/README.markdown

 Why Open Source
 ===============

 Our primary goal is to build a first-class product.
-Since we are only a small team, we think the goal can only be achieved by collaborating with the whole world.
+Since we are only a small team, we think our goal can only be achieved by collaborating with the whole world.

 Seafile is an open and extensible system.
 A library is a collection of files that could be synced.
 It can be presented to users as a Wiki, a set of notes, a gallery and so on.
 We have already write the Wiki module as an example.
 We need your contributions to make Seafile more versatile.
 Let's build an awesome system together!